Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 tcp     LISTEN   0        151            127.0.0.1:3306           0.0.0.0:*
 ```

-We can also see the credentials of lewis in the following file:
+We can also see the credentials of lewis we already obtained before in the following file:

 ```shell
 cat configuration.php